A lot of HVAC salespeople will try to convince you to pay more money for “quality”, but won’t have an answer when you ask them what that means.

-Sizing & Design: is the heat pump sized correctly in the first place?
+Sizing & Equipment: is the heat pump sized correctly in the first place?

 Technical Competency: is the heat pump installed correctly?